apify/super-scraper/README.md

 To run these examples, you need an Apify API token, which you can find under [Settings > Integrations](https://console.apify.com/account/integrations) in Apify Console.
-You can create an Apify account free of charge.
+Creating an Apify account free of charge.

 ### Node.js